A systematic assessment of Large Language Models for constructing two-level fractional factorial designs: Criteria for two-level fractional factorial designs

 \subsection{Resolution and minimum aberration}

 The resolution is the length of the shortest word in the defining relation \citep{wu2011experiments}.
-It allows us to know the properties of a $2^{m-p}$ design for studying main effects and two-factor interactions, which are the most important according to the effect hierarchy principle \citep[][ch 4]{wu2011experiments}.
+It provides a general summary of the properties of a $2^{m-p}$ design for studying main effects and two-factor interactions, which are the most important according to the effect hierarchy principle \citep[][ch 4]{wu2011experiments}.
 For instance, resolution-3 designs provide main effects that are not aliased with each other, but at least one main effect is aliased with one or more two-factor interactions.
 In contrast, resolution-4 designs provide main effects that are not aliased with each other nor with two-factor interactions.
 However, at least one pair of two-factor interactions is aliased in these designs.
-Resolution-5 designs are optimal for studying main effects and two-factor interactions because they avoid aliasing among these effects.
+Designs with a resolution equal to five (or higher) are optimal for studying main effects and two-factor interactions because they avoid aliasing among these effects.
 So, when comparing designs in terms of their resolutions, the design with the higher resolution is preferred.
 From Equation~\eqref{eq:DR_d1}, we have that the $2^{7-3}$ design has a resolution of four.

 The minimum aberration criterion allows us to differentiate between designs with the same resolution.
 It is based on the word length pattern \citep[WLP;][]{wu2011experiments}, which is a vector that collects the number of words of length 1 to $m$ in the defining relation.
 Specifically, this vector is $(A_1, A_2, \ldots, A_m)$ where $A_i$ is the number of words of length $i$ in the defining relation.
 Note that the resolution of a design is the smallest value of $i$ for which $A_i > 0$.
 From Equation~\eqref{eq:DR_d1}, we have that the WLP of the $2^{7-3}$ design is $(0, 0, 0, 7, 0, 0, 0)$.
 So, the defining relation of this design has seven words of length four.